MITEL-UNIUD/SlideJ/README.md

 ## Installation

 To install SlideJ, just put it in the Plugins folder of ImageJ.
-The only requirement is the Bio-Formats package.
+The only requirements are the Bio-Formats package and  fiji-lib.jar (put them in the jar folder of ImageJ, or directly use Fiji).

 ## Tests

-Describe and show how to run the tests with code examples.

-## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+To test SlideJ, create a folder (e.g., "in") and put digital slides into it; create annother folder to storing tiles (e.g., "out").
+Choose a macro you want to run on your slides.
+From the ImageJ Plugins menu, call the plugin, set parameters, and wait.

 ## License

-A short snippet describing the license (MIT, Apache, etc.)
+SLideJ is licensed under GPL.